Table of Contents

 The fine powder of mineral color pigments is used as the coloring pigments.

 Various drying additives or pigments such as lead, copper, cobalt, manganese, zirconium, etc may be used as additives.

 2. Uses of Enamel Paint

 The uses of enamel paint can be listed as follows:

 a.
-It provides excellent glossy and opaque finish.
+It provides an excellent glossy and opaque finish.
 Thus, it is used extensively for the painting of concrete wall surfaces.

 b.
 It is also suitable for painting the doors, windows, staircases, kitchens and bathrooms.

 c.
 It can also be used for painting the home appliances that are kept outdoors.
 The enamel paints offer high resistance to moisture, rot, volatile temperatures, and other similar environmental conditions.

 d.
 It can be used both on new surfaces and old surfaces.

 e.
 It can be applied on metal surfaces, woodwork as well as aluminum surfaces.